12 Views on Life

 Ursus maritimus is a work for solo piano commissioned by pianist Eunmi Ko, as a part of her project SPAM!
 This work is inspired by my struggle with “artist’s block” during summer 2020, as a result of stress surrounding the COVID-19 pandemic.
 As I would try to compose, I would find myself more easily distracted.
 This made it extremely difficult to stay on task, and ultimately finish or continue working on any of my projects.
 This struggle is musically portrayed by the separation of varying compositional material into their own brief sections, each being short and/or unfinished.
 These sections are interjected with the performer fidgeting in various ways. – Han Hitchen

-Yong-Seon 용선 for tenor saxophone, mezzo-soprano, and percussion
+용선Yong-Seon for voice, tenor saxophone, and percussion

 김유신 Youshin Gim